 Join us in September 2022!

-…and more trips in the works for Spring 2023 and Beyond!
+…and more trips in the works!

 The climate of Tuscany, in spring or fall, is perfect for walking; in the spring, the fields and valleys are lush and full of freshness and growth; in early fall, the weather (mostly) co-operates, the valleys and forests take on a certain crispness and clarity – and the crowds are less numerous!
 The route from Lucca to Siena mirrors the joyful and unpredictable undulations of life; the path weaves between the greys of concrete jungle and industrial clutter, to the serenity and solace of rolling hills, blue skies, bell towers, forts and pastoral landscapes.

 In going on pilgrimage, one has left behind the complications of one’s place in the world – family, attachments, rank, duties – and become a walker among walkers. ~Rebecca Solnit